FAQFrequently Asked Questions

-To get started please visit our free trial page and we will then set you up on a free trial lesson.
+To get started please visit our free trial page and enter your information for a free trial lesson.

 For your first lesson, all we need is for you to be ready to embark on this new musical journey with us.
 If you would like to bring anything else you are more than welcome to do so.

 What is necessary for future lessons are the following:

 - Your instrument (unless you are taking lessons where the instrument is present, like piano or drums).
 If you are taking guitar lessons please bring your guitar if you can.
 We have guitars in the studio for you to use if you don’t have one yet or forget yours at home.

 Do I need a drum set if I'm taking drum lessons?

 In the beginning, you can learn how to play and practice using just sticks and a practice pad.
 Eventually, it would help your learning process if you are able to acquire or have access to some kind of acoustic, electric, or practice pad drum set up.
 Talk to your instructor for more details.